Group B Strep

 Please read the disclaimer.

-Sometimes, when a baby it born to a parent with GBS, the baby will get colonized with the bacteria in their lungs.
+Sometimes, when a baby it born to a parent with GBS, the bacteria will colonize in their lungs.
 Most of the time, this is not a problem.
 However, there are times when the bacteria colony turns into an infection, and that is very concerning.
 A baby with a GBS infection is very, very sick and has trouble breathing.
 They have to stay in the NICU and sometimes have lasting complications from the infection.

 Stats